sourabhsuman-iitk/Quicksell-Counter/README.md

 # Counter with the certain specified functional requirements

 - The counter value is stored in **Firebase's Cloud Firestore** on every updation.
-- Current bug: User can enter a very large value through the input.
-Although it will not increment since max limit is specified.
 - API call is made every time the page loads.
 This initialises the counter.
+- Note: Current bug - user can enter a very large value through the input.
+Although it will not increment since max limit is specified.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).